 Under its Forest Code and Nationally Determined Contributions, Brazil must restore 8 to 12 million hectares of forest by 2030 to counter past deforestation.
 These large-scale reforestation requirements are increasing demand for native tree seeds.

 The ARSX is a network of around 500 native seed collectors located in the Xingu basin headwater, which stretches across both the Brazilian Amazon forest and the Cerrado biomes.

-Originating in a 2004 campaign to recover and protect river springs and stop deforestation, the network was initiated by non-governmental organisation Instituto Socioambiental (ISA) in partnership with indigenous leaders from the Xingu Park – the oldest indigenous territory in Brazil covering around 2.6 million hectares and home to 16 different tribes.
+Originating in a 2004 campaign to recover and protect river springs and stop deforestation, the network was initiated by non-governmental organisation Instituto Socioambiental (ISA) in partnership with indigenous leaders from the Xingu Park – the oldest indigenous territory in Brazil which covers around 2.6 million hectares and is home to 16 different tribes.